Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDateTime-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Date and time functions
-    :digest: 23868850464ff734eb9606bbed9ee590
+    :digest: fbc07a969eb1bd5038aa7b921b9c4877

 The :sip:ref:`~PyQt6.QtCore.QDateTime` class provides date and time functions.

 A :sip:ref:`~PyQt6.QtCore.QDateTime` object encodes a calendar date and a clock time (a "datetime").
 It combines features of the :sip:ref:`~PyQt6.QtCore.QDate` and :sip:ref:`~PyQt6.QtCore.QTime` classes.
 It can read the current datetime from the system clock.
 It provides functions for comparing datetimes and for manipulating a datetime by adding a number of seconds, days, months, or years.

 :sip:ref:`~PyQt6.QtCore.QDateTime` can describe datetimes with respect to :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.LocalTime`, to :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.UTC`, to a specified :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.OffsetFromUTC` or to a specified :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.TimeZone`, in conjunction with the :sip:ref:`~PyQt6.QtCore.QTimeZone` class.
-For example, a time zone of "Europe/Berlin" will apply the daylight-saving rules as used in Germany since 1970.
+For example, a time zone of "Europe/Berlin" will apply the daylight-saving rules as used in Germany.
 In contrast, an offset from UTC of +3600 seconds is one hour ahead of UTC (usually written in ISO standard notation as "UTC+01:00"), with no daylight-saving offset or changes.
 When using either local time or a specified time zone, time-zone transitions such as the starts and ends of daylight-saving time (DST; but see below) are taken into account.
 The choice of system used to represent a datetime is described as its "timespec".

 A :sip:ref:`~PyQt6.QtCore.QDateTime` object is typically created either by giving a date and time explicitly in the constructor, or by using a static function such as :sip:ref:`~PyQt6.QtCore.QDateTime.currentDateTime` or :sip:ref:`~PyQt6.QtCore.QDateTime.fromMSecsSinceEpoch`.
 The date and time can be changed with :sip:ref:`~PyQt6.QtCore.QDateTime.setDate` and :sip:ref:`~PyQt6.QtCore.QDateTime.setTime`.
 A datetime can also be set using the :sip:ref:`~PyQt6.QtCore.QDateTime.setMSecsSinceEpoch` function that takes the time, in milliseconds, since 00:00:00 on January 1, 1970.
 The :sip:ref:`~PyQt6.QtCore.QDateTime.fromString` function returns a :sip:ref:`~PyQt6.QtCore.QDateTime`, given a string and a date format used to interpret the date within the string.